ELELAB/CAMPP2/README.md

 Cancer Structural Biology Group, Danish Cancer Society Research Center, Strandboulevarden 49, 2100, Copenhagen, Denmark

+**IMPORTANT NOTE**: We have recreated this repository because of issues while preparing it for the submission to BioConductor.
+The original CAMPP2 repository, including commits, PRs and contribution, is available [here](https://www.github.com/ELELAB/CAMPP2_former_repository)

-# CAncer-bioMarker-Prediction-Pipeline - CAMPP2  #
+# CAncer-bioMarker-Prediction-Pipeline - CAMPP2
 <br/>

 ### Installation instructions